Different Thinking Styles

 In the

-, almost anything can be asserted because independent thinking is blocked, and all are expected to conform to a given viewpoint however false or outrageous.
+, almost anything can be asserted because independent thinking is blocked, lying is normalized, and all are expected to conform to a given viewpoint however false or fatuous.

 In the

 , the polarization is generally obvious to all, and convenient or self-serving for the user.
-Despite appearances or claims to the contrary, comparatively little effort goes into thinking through the object of interest because most effort goes into dominating, winning arguments, and emotionally persuading supporters.In the LR quadrant, the rational thinking.
+Despite appearances or claims to the contrary, comparatively little effort goes into thinking through an issue because most effort goes into generating emotion, winning arguments, and persuading supporters.In the LR quadrant, the rationalized thinking.

 view is that situations are complicated with many components, and information and theories must be used constructively to find cause-effect relationships.
-Only
+A rational-style of thinking uses evidence and reasoning to propose causation with some confidence.
+However, so much is ignored that it is best to describe this thinking aspopulist.

-Rational thinking often fails because it treats human and other factors as able to be ignored or covered by a phrase like "everything else being equal".
-Rationalists, especially populists, regularly generate scares of disaster or encourage unwise complacency through applying extrapolation.
-However, the future measured in decades never unfolds along predictable rational lines.
+Rationalized thinking fails because it treats human and other factors as able to be ignored or covered by phrases like "everything else being equal" or "a reasonable person".
+Simple unjustified extrapolation is the norm.
+Rationalists, especially populists, regularly generate scares of disaster or encourage unwise complacency in this way.
+However, the future, especially over the longer term, never unfolds along predictable lines.

-There is considerable thought control in findings which are typically based on consensus (herd) thinking—both amongst the general populace and within the scientific community.
+There is considerable thought control in findings which are typically based on consensus (herd) thinking—both amongst the general populace and within the academic community.

-Evolutionary paradigms in the UR quadrant deal with much greater complexity than adherents to the UL paradigms are capable of addressing.
+Evolutionary paradigms in the UR quadrant deal with much greater complexity than adherents to other paradigms are willing to address.

 and require

 Situations and entities here are always compound with feedback amongst components that are often on different non-linear evolutionary trajectories.
-System modelling typically requires hierarchies and dualities. standard systems thinking. generates complex systems theories, sometimes referred to as a "theory of complexity".
+System modelling typically requires hierarchies and dualities. basic or standard systems thinking. requires complex systems thinking, commonly referred to as "theories of complexity".

-and reduce complexity and simplify control greatly by applyingThe The singularity is mechanistic and allows for repetition of the form.
+and reduce complexity and simplify control greatly by applyingThe mechanistic and allows for repetition of the form and stable equilibria.
 Typical results might be a flowchart, process diagram, organizational chart or decision tree.

-paradigm acknowledges autonomy without penetrating to reveal individuality.
-There may be an expectation of standard (i.e. mechanistic) practices or behavioral patterns orBecause highly intelligent people can function in any of the quadrant, the paradigm determines their choices, not their intelligence.
-Intelligence is recruited to serve the paradigm.
+paradigm acknowledges autonomy and distinctiveness for goal-seeking.
+Habitual ways of thinking are common.
+While there may be use of standard practices, this directed style is ultimatelyBecause highly intelligent people can function in any quadrant, the paradigm determines their choices and Intelligence is recruited to serve the paradigm.

-That is why after the disaster people ask "what were they thinking?".
-It is why many often feel that they could do a far better job than the highly paid politicians or bureaucrats who oversee social fiascos and human disasters.
+That is why after the disaster that follows standard thinking, people ask "what were they thinking?".
+It is why many often feel that they could do a far better job than the highly paid politicians and bureaucrats who regularly oversee social fiascos, policy disasters and project catastrophes—without ever suffering consequences themselves.

-Now that the nature of thinking is appreciated, we can consider how the inevitable mistakes and failures are dealt with.
+Now that the how and where of change has been considered and the nature of thinking is appreciated, we can focus on how the inevitable mistakes and failures are dealt with by the various paradigms.

 - Handling mistakes and failures.